Dave2ooo/oebb-monitor/README.md

 # oebb-monitor

 This Homeassistant ÖBB monitor shows you the live departure times of the public transportation system from your desired train, tram or bus station in Austria.
-You can also select a destination station to only see the connections you need.
+You can also specify a destination station to only see the connections you need.

 ![image](https://user-images.githubusercontent.com/71500391/218267029-6c6f41e5-1109-4f6f-8117-bfa696efd8d4.png)